Dobara (TV series): Critical reception

 Critically, the series received acclaim for its storyline and performances especially for the performance of the lead cast.
 In an initial review of the series by Gaitee Ara Saiddiqi of The News International, the series was praised for its unconventional storyline, relatable characters, and strong performances, but the typecasting of Sakina Samo was critiqued.
 DAWN Images lauded its diversified and plot and strong narrative against the societal stereotypes.
-Maliha Rehman of Dawn gave mixed review to its narrative stating, "Most of the time, Dobara is narrated with great sensitivity and attention to detail."
+Maliha Rehman of Dawn gave mixed reviews to its narrative stating, "Most of the time, Dobara is narrated with great sensitivity and attention to detail."
 Afreen Seher of the DAWN Images criticised the series for prioritizing wealth over its intended romantic storyline, reducing the protagonist's worth to her possessions, but appreciates its initial attempt at a refreshing narrative featuring a middle-aged woman remarrying a younger man by choice.

 With the introduction of false allegations of sexual harassment, social media users criticized the script.
 Due to weak characterization of the male lead, the series' conclusion received mixed reviews from social media users.